ninetyninew/wcpas-product-attributes-shortcode/readme.txt

 = How do I style it? =

-You can custom CSS in your theme or via the customizer, each list is a <ul> with the class .wcpas-product-attributes, to target specific attribute lists we have also included an ID of #wcpas-product-attributes-[attribute].
+You can custom CSS in your theme or via the customizer, each list is a ul element with the class .wcpas-product-attributes, to target specific attribute lists we have also included an ID of #wcpas-product-attributes-[attribute].

 == Changelog ==